andrewyatz/generic-emailer/README.md

 Chardonnay chards@example.com 1.3
 ```

-Each line is a person to send the email to, their email address and anything that should be subs
+Each line is a person to send the email to, their email address and anything that should be subs.
+More examples are available from [`example.tsv`](https://github.com/andrewyatz/generic-emailer/blob/master/example.tsv).

 # Template

-The template should be a Template::Tiny file.
+The template should be a [Template::Tiny](https://metacpan.org/pod/Template::Tiny) file.
 Attributes are available from the `[template_defaults]` section of the config file and each row of the input TSV file is made available with the same column headers.

 # Subject

 The subject line is specified in the config file.
-Subject can also be a Template::Tiny string and will have the same parameters given to it as the main template.
+Subject can also be a [Template::Tiny](https://metacpan.org/pod/Template::Tiny) string and will have the same parameters given to it as the main template.

 # Example INI file